 Here at CarGurus we take fraud seriously.
-Our dedicated Data Integrity team works hard at catching fraudulent activity and we strive to protect our platform from those who want to take advantage of it.
+Our dedicated Data Integrity team works hard at catching and removing suspicious content, and we strive to protect our platform from those who want to misuse it.

 We encourage our users to always be alert to any suspicious behavior and to contact us if they feel that something doesn't look right.
-As a general rule of thumb, trust your gut; awkward language, phrases, and misspelling are all signs of of potential scammers.
+As a general rule of thumb, trust your gut; awkward language, phrases, and misspellings are possible signs of fraud.

 Other indicators of fraudulent activity:

 - Third-party transactions that reference an "associate" or an "attorney."